willake/vreactable/README.md

 #### Aruco markers

 Camera is ready, then you will need to have markers for tracking.
 In this tracker tool, there is a section called `Aruco Generator`.
 Usually users do not need to adjust any settings.
 By clicking button `Generate Aruco markers`, a set of Aruco markers will be generated in `${projectfolder}\resources\aruco\markers`.
 An easy printing version will be at `${projectfolder}\resources\aruco\packed`.
 For the markers, it will be more handy if they are attached to a cube.
-The actual marker size on printed paper is `marker size + (gap size * 2)`. **Note that always leave some white space outside the marker.
+The actual marker size on printed paper is `marker size + (gap size * 2)`.
+The default paper size is set to an A4 paper. **Note that always leave some white space outside the marker.
 Otherwise it will not be detected.** You can change the marker color to whatever you would like but keep in mind that the color should have high contrast to the background.

 ![Markers](./assets/readme/markers.png)